siris/shanesofos.com/mkdocs/resume/README.md

 Resume
 ======

-Please browse the different components of my resume:
+Here are all of the different components of my resume:

 Section                       | Description
 ----------------------------- | -----------